gnosisguild/CRISP/README.md

-# CRISP - Collusion-Resistant Impartial Selection Protocol
+# CRISP - Coercion-Resistant Impartial Selection Protocol

-CRISP (Collusion-Resistant Impartial Selection Protocol) is a secure protocol for digital decision-making, leveraging fully homomorphic encryption (FHE) and threshold cryptography to enable verifiable secret ballots; a critical component for democracies and many other decision-making applications.
+CRISP (Coercion-Resistant Impartial Selection Protocol) is a secure protocol for digital decision-making, leveraging fully homomorphic encryption (FHE) and distributed threshold cryptography (DTC) to enable verifiable secret ballots.
+Built with [Enclave](https://www.enclave.gg/), CRISP safeguards democratic systems and decision-making applications against coercion, manipulation, and other vulnerabilities.

 ## Why CRISP?

-Open ballots are known to produce suboptimal outcomes due to bribery and various forms of collusion.
-CRISP mitigates collusion and other vulnerabilities by ensuring ballots are secret and receipt-free, enabling a secure and impartial decision-making environment.
+Open ballots are known to produce suboptimal outcomes, exposing participants to bribery and coercion.
+CRISP mitigates these risks and other vulnerabilities with secret, receipt-free ballots, fostering secure and impartial decision-making environments.

 ## Proof of Concept

 This application is a Proof of Concept (PoC), demonstrating the viability of Enclave as a network and CRISP as an application for secret ballots.
-For the sake of getting a demonstration of CRISP into the wild, this PoC application is not yet leveraging Enclave and omits several key components of CRISP.
-Future iterations of this and other applications will be progressively more complete
+Future iterations of this and other applications will be progressively more complete.

 ## Project Structure